classgraph/classgraph/README.md

 ```

-Note that if you use a single empty string as a whitelisted package, i.e. `new FastClasspathScanner(new String[] { "" })`, all packages on the classpath will be scanned.
+Note that if you don't specify any whitelisted package prefixes, i.e. `new FastClasspathScanner()`, all packages on the classpath will be scanned. ("Scanning" involves parsing the classfile binary format to determine class and interface relationships.)

 ### Matching the subclasses of a class